How a Peel clothing store is changing the shopping experience & promoting sustainability

 Driven by the rapid turnover of cheaply made garments designed to quickly mimic the latest trends, it was only fairly recently that fast fashion’s environmental impact came to light.

-Each year, 100 billion garments are produced globally, and 92 million tonnes of them end up in landfills, as per a Greenpeace report.
+Each year, 100 billion garments are produced globally, and 92 million tonnes of them end up in landfills, according to Greenpeace.
 Canada contributes between 500,000 and 1 million tonnes of this waste annually.

 Economically, the global fashion industry is valued at approximately $2.4 trillion and provides jobs for over 75 million people worldwide.
 However, a 2019 UNEP report highlighted that it loses an estimated $500 billion annually due to poor recycling practices and unsold clothing that ends up in landfills.